zuqini/zpack.nvim/README.md

 Neovim 0.12+ includes a built-in package manager (`vim.pack`) that handles plugin installation, updates, and version management. zpack is a thin layer that adds lazy-loading capabilities and a lazy.nvim-like declarative structure while leveraging the native infrastructure.

+zpack might be for you if:
+- you're a lazy.nvim user, love its declarative spec, and its wide adoption by plugin authors, but you don't need most of its advanced features
+- you want to try `vim.pack`, but don't want to rewrite your entire plugins spec from scratch
-zpack might be for you if you're already comfortable with what `vim.pack` has to offer and want:
+- you're already comfortable with `vim.pack`, and want:
     - A minimalist lazy-loading implementation for faster startup
     - Declarative plugin specs to keep your config neat and tidy
     - A simple, readable codebase you can understand

 Out of the box, zpack does not currently provide:
 - UI dashboard for your plugins